NeseOSCorp/Introducing-NeseOS-Azure/README.md

 # Shebnem Datacenter will included on NeseOS Azure?

 Yes.
 NeseOS Azure's own Datacenter and Shebnem Datacenter will included to get 24/7 hours active.
-Stay tuned everyone!
+Stay tuned everyone

+# How to check if Azure servers online or offline?

+Checkout our Azure status via (NeseOS Azure Status)[https://status.azure.neseos.42web.io/]